-Natural Botanical Perfume Six Month Intensive Online CourseNatural Botanical Perfumery Six Month Intensive Course is an online course certified by The International Perfume Foundation.
-No prerequisites are required except a passion and desire to learn Natural Botanical Perfumery from the ground up.
-This course is recommended for those who desire to begin a career in natural botanical perfumery, or those who wish to broaden their creative educational horizons.
-The syllabus is condensed into six months.
-A Certificate of Completion will be awarded by the academy and signed by Justine Crane and Accredited by The IPF upon satisfactory finishing of the syllabus.
+CPD Certified NPA Natural Perfumery Diploma Course is a fully online course.
+No prerequisites are required except a passion and desire to learn Natural Perfumery from the ground up.
+This course is recommended for those who desire to begin a career in natural perfumery or those who wish to broaden their creative educational horizons.
+The syllabus is condensed into nine months.
+A Diploma will be awarded by the academy and signed by Justine Crane upon satisfactory completion of the syllabus.

 The Natural Perfume Academy is open 24 hours a day, 7 days a week.
-Instruction will be given via forums, formal and informal chat sessions, and by units.
+Instruction will be given via forums, activities, quizzes and assignments, formal and informal chat sessions, and by units.
 Students will be given specific time frames in which to read, research and participate in each unit before the next unit is open for study and discussion.

 The students will be given a list of required raw materials/essences at the beginning of the course so they can begin collecting what they need to conduct evaluations and trials.